 Trauma informed therapy has a particular philosophy and approach to treatment.
 It is based on the understanding that many individuals receiving services in the addiction recovery system have some form of trauma in their history.
 Therefore, it is important to be aware of the possibility of trauma in client stories.

 This therapy approaches clients from a perspective of respect— for them as individuals, for their survival skills and for their resilience.
 Clients are encouraged to collaborate and participate in their therapy.
-Moreover, they'll be able to to break from the pain and re-establish a sense of achievement and personal pride.
-It also addresses the client’s well-being with regard to their individualized addiction needs and offers a supportive and insightful strategy for hope and healing.
+Moreover, they'll be able to to break away from the pain and re-establish a sense of achievement and self-worth.
+It also addresses the client’s well-being with regard to their individualized addiction needs and offers a supportive and insightful strategy for hope, healing and recovery.

-Many of our therapists have been trained to support Florida trauma informed therapy.
-This means understanding the role that trauma may play in addiction and in the full range of behavioral health issues.
-They have learned how to ask about and discuss trauma as part of the addiction treatment program.
+Many of our therapists have been trained to utilize Florida trauma informed therapy.
+This means understanding the role that trauma may play in addiction, and in the full range of behavioral health issues.
+They have learned how to ask about and discuss trauma as part of Simple Path's addiction treatment program.
 Furthermore, they can determine when specialized trauma-focused approaches are required.

 Get on the "Path" to Recovery